thunderbird/webext-docs/action.rst

       :name: [``default_area``]
       :type: (`string`)

-      Defines the location the action will appear.
+      Defines the location the action button will appear.
 The default location is ``maintoolbar``.

       Supported values: